ICECapstone/MQTT_DHT11_LED/README.md

  * MONKOL

  <H2>Step3: Connect your MQTT broker and subscribe to the messages</H3>
  * Please subscribe to your published temperature/humidity topics.
-You should see the message appearing on the MQTT broker
+You should see the message appearing on the MQTT broker <br>
  * Please publish a control message from your MQTT broker to your LED.
-Your LED should be turned ON/OFF accordingly.
+Your LED should be turned ON/OFF accordingly. <br>
 ![Screen Shot 2019-03-23 at 8 17 55 AM](https://user-images.githubusercontent.com/11530521/54859849-bc133100-4d44-11e9-9d00-39e5078ab262.png)